ethstorage/ethstorage-doc/storage-provider-guide/tutorials.md

 ### Minimum Hardware Requirements

 * CPU: A minimum of 4 cores and 8 threads
-* 8GB of RAM
+* 8 GB of RAM
 * Disk:
   * We recommend using an NVMe disk to support the full speed of sampling
   * At least 550 GB of available storage space for the runtime and sync of one data shard
-* Internet: At least 8MB/sec download speed
+* Internet: At least 8 MB/sec download speed

 ### System Environment

-* MacOS Version 14+, Ubuntu 20.04+, or Windows with WSL (Windows Subsystem for Linux) version 2
+* macOS Version 14+, Ubuntu 20.04+, or Windows with WSL (Windows Subsystem for Linux) version 2
 * (Optional) Docker 24.0.5+ (would simplify the process)
 * (Optional) Go 1.23+ and Node.js 16+ (can be installed following the [steps](tutorials.md#install-dependencies))